 Step 4: Ensure you are applying to the appropriate FOA

-Now that you have established if you are conducting a clinical trial, and if so what kind, next ensure that you are applying to an FOA that accepts that type of clinical trial.
+Now that you have established if you are conducting a clinical trial, and if so what kind, next ensure that you are applying to an FOA that accepts or supports that type of clinical trial.

 - Review the "Related Notices" section for any affiliated Notices that specify what type of trials are allowed.
 For example, NINDS has a Notice describing what kinds of trials will be accepted under the parent R01 (Clinical Trial Required) FOA.